moderneinc/enterprise-jenkins-ingest/README.md

 | repoStyle       | Optional | OpenRewrite style name to apply during ingest.                                    |
 | repoBuildAction | Optional | Additional build tool tasks/targets to execute first for Maven and Gradle builds. |
 | skip            | Optional | Repo to skip                                                                      |

+### Support for git:// clone URLs

+By default, the ingestor is assuming `https://` clone URLs.
+If in your case, you use git:// urls, please change this [line in the seed.groovy file](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/seed.groovy#L55)